Brendan White

-Brendan White (born 16 April 1992), is an Australian professional soccer player who plays as a goalkeeper for Heidelberg United.
+Brendan White (born 16 April 1992), is an Australian professional soccer player who plays as a goalkeeper for Bentleigh Greens.

 Club career

 Brisbane Roar

 Brendan White signed on with Brisbane Roar as a mature-age rookie at the age of 25.

 He made his Brisbane debut against Adelaide United as a substitute for Dylan Wenzel-Halls within a red card for Jamie Young.
 The result was a 4–3 loss.